smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### MOBILE_API

 SDL Core should receive mobile capabilities within `DeviceInfo` section of `RegisterAppInterface` request.
 If omitted, the application will be considered as not suitable for the feature initialization.
-Also, mobile application should be able to receive HMI networking capabilities on demand via `GetSystemCapabilities`, `OnSystemCapabilitiesUpdated`.
+Also, mobile application should be able to receive HMI networking capabilities on demand via `GetSystemCapabilities`, `OnSystemCapabilityUpdated`.

 ```xml
 <enum name="FrequencyBand" since="x.x">